ustaxcourt/ef-cms/docsify/testing.md

 });
 ```

-?> Try to keep the journey functions small pieces of reusuable functionality that other tests could use in the future if needed.
+?> Try to keep the journey functions small and reusable by other tests in the future if needed.

 ## Smoke Tests

 Testing all our functionality locally is a good way to catch bugs, but often when we deploy all our code to AWS, stuff is misconfigured which causes things to break.
-Due to this reason, we have a variety of smoketests written in cypress to make sure a user can at least click through the UI and run a couple of key pieces of functionality.
+For this reason, we have a variety of smoketests written in Cypress to make sure a user can at least click through the UI and run a couple of key pieces of functionality.

-The scripts we use for running smoke tests include the following:
+The scripts we use for running smoketests include the following:

 - `npm run cypress:smoketests`
 - `npm run cypress:readonly:public`